selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Summary

 IMHO I created rather flexible and convenient configuration.
 Logs are forwarded from both files and syslog.
 Multi-line messages are forwarded correctly.
-Log server restart does not cause looging messages.
+Log server restart does not cause logging messages.
 To add new log files, you should re-configure only client, server stays as it is.

 This works on rsyslog v8, I didn't check it on earlier version.
 For Ubuntu there is official ppa [adiscon/v8-stable](https://launchpad.net/~adiscon/+archive/ubuntu/v8-stable).
 For CentOS/RHEL you can use [official repository](http://www.rsyslog.com/rhelcentos-rpms/).